-BOYS & GIRLS CLUB OF CENTRAL SOUTHWEST IOWA
+BOYS & GIRLS CLUBS OF CENTRAL SOUTHWEST IOWA

 In 2000 the “Adai-Casey Teen Organization” was incorporated and was located at the Adair Presbyterian Church.
 In 2002, we moved to our current location, donated by Bob and Judi Zimmerline.
 We then started the process of chartering with the Boys & Girls Clubs of America.
 On November 21st, 2002, we became official members of the National Organization.